robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 <img src="/images/levels-algo-key.png" />

 Before we talk about public key encryption, let's talk about its much simpler opposite: *symmetric key encryption*.
 In symmetric key encryption the same key is used for both encrypting and decrypting a message.
 Alphabet-rotation encryption is symmetric; to encrypt a message you move each letter forward by a fixed amount, and to decrypt it you move each letter back by that same amount.
 If I want to send you message encrypted using symmetric key encryption then we need to agree on a shared key ahead of time.
-This type of encryption has its uses, but I can't think of any way to use it to solve our problem.
+This type of encryption has its uses (such as in the post-*key exchange* phase of [the TLS protocol][https]), but I can't think of any way to use it to solve our problem.

 <img src="/images/levels-sym-enc.png" />

 Public key cryptography is much more interesting, because different keys are used for encryption and decryption.
-An individual who wants to use public key cryptography starts by using another algorithm (the details of which aren't important here) to generate two keys, known a *keypair*.
+An individual who wants to use public key cryptography starts by using another algorithm (the details of which aren't important here) to generate two keys, known as a *keypair*.
 The most important property of this keypair is that a message encrypted by one key in the pair can only be decrypted by the other key.
 This means that neither key in the pair is able to decrypt a message that it itself encrypted.
 This might be tricky to wrap your head around, but the maths work out, I promise.

 <img src="/images/levels-pub-enc.png" />